 End-use metering.
 The direct measuring of energy consumption or demand by specific end-use equipment, typically as part of load research studies or to measure the impacts of demand-side management programs.

 Energy efficiency ratio (EER).
 A measure of efficiency in air conditioning and heat pump units within a certain capacity range.
-This is the ratio of the cooling capacity in Btus per hour to the total electrical input in watts under specified test conditions (expressed in Btu/ (W-hr).
+This is the ratio of the cooling capacity in BTUs per hour to the total electrical input in watts under specified test conditions (expressed in BTU/ (W-hr).

 Energy efficiency service provider (EESP).
 A person or other entity that installs energy efficiency measures or performs other energy efficiency services under this section.
 An energy efficiency service provider may be a retail electric provider or commercial customer, provided that the commercial customer has a peak load equal to or greater than 50 kW.
-An energy efficiency service provider may also be a governmental entity or a non-profit organization, but may not be an electric utility.
+An energy efficiency service provider may also be a governmental entity or a non-profit organization but may not be an electric utility.

 Energy savings.
 A quantifiable reduction in a customer’s consumption of energy that is attributable to energy efficiency measures usually expressed in kWh or MWh. (§ 25.181 (c) (18))